It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 Boiled Cabbage

-The hardest part about making boiled cabbage?
-Shredding the cabbage!
 Ever had trouble cutting even pieces of this vegetable?
 If you don’t know the right method, you can end up with lots of mess and uneven pieces.
-Here’s the trick we use for cutting a head of this veggie:
+Here’s the trick we use for cutting a head of cabbage:

 1. Slice off the root: Remove any outer layers of the cabbage that seem tough or are not fresh, and discard them.
 With a large chef’s knife, slice off the root of the cabbage.